-Imagine that you own a house, condominium unit, or parcel of land in Alaska and that you want to sell, there's an important Alaska law to know about.
-It requires that before you actually make the transfer, you first give the potential buyer a lengthy disclosure statement.
-This disclosure is intended to put the buyer on notice of any defects with the home.
-This prevents the buyer from having a nasty surprise--like a hole in the roof--before the closing.
+If you own a house, condominium unit, or parcel of land in Alaska that you want to sell, there's an important Alaska law to know about.
+It requires that before you actually make the transfer, you give the potential buyer a lengthy disclosure statement that you've filled out.
+This will put the buyer on notice of any defects with the home and prevent the buyer from nasty surprises (which could lead to lawsuits) later.

 If you're selling property in the Last Frontier, what must you disclose, and how?

 Alaska Stat.
 34.70 et seq. broadly covers disclosure requirements for home sellers in Alaska.
-The statute provides: “Before the transferee of an interest in residential real property makes a written offer, the transferor shall deliver by mail or in person a completed written disclosure statement," unless the buyer and seller agree to waive this requirement.
+The statute requires that before the buyer makes a written offer for the property, the seller "deliver by mail or in person a completed written disclosure statement," unless the buyer and seller agree to waive this requirement.

-Unlike in some states, Alaska's legislation does not specifically state what areas or aspects of the property require some sort of disclosure.
-Instead, the legislation outsources the creation of the particular disclosure requirements to Alaska’s Department of Commerce, Community and Economic Development, which has created a sample form.
-This form covers the information that you should disclose to the buyer.
+Unlike in some states, Alaska's legislation outsources the creation of the particular disclosure requirements to the state Department of Commerce, Community and Economic Development, which has created a sample form.

 Both you and the buyer will sign this form, acknowledging that it has been given and received.
 You must give this form before the buyer makes a formal written offer for purchase.
-From your perspective, an important purpose of this exercise is to prevent the buyers from coming back to you after the closing and complaining that you never told them that there was a huge hole in the roof.
-Assuming you are honest on the form, you would have mentioned this sort of defect.
+Or, if the buyer agrees to waive the disclosure requirement, you'd use a portion of this same form to do so.

-Like anyone trying to sell a house, you want the transaction to go as smoothly as possible.
-The process is already stressful and uncertain enough, without being forced to identify every major flaw.
-You may think to yourself: Why should you be honest in making these disclosures?
+Like anyone trying to sell a house, you want the transaction to go smoothly and quickly.
+You might think to yourself: Why be honest in making these disclosures?

-Second, Alaska provides for strict penalties for those who violate the disclosure requirements.
+Second, sellers who violate the disclosure requirements face strict penalties.
 Alaska Stat.
-34.70.90 notes that a seller who willfully violates this chapter or fails to perform a duty it requires is liable to the transferee for up to three times the actual damages suffered as a result of the violation or failure.
-In plain English, this means that if you are found to have purposefully failed to disclose a material defect, you would be liable for three times the cost of repairing that defect.
+34.70.90 notes that a seller who willfully violates this chapter or fails to perform a duty it requires is liable to the buyer for up to three times the actual damages suffered as a result.
 This is meant to be a punitive deterrent--and should make you think twice about any dishonesty!

 Moreover, Alaska Stat.
-34.70.60 mandates that your disclosures must be made in "good faith;” which means, essentially, that you should not try to use clever language or other such tactics to obfuscate material defects in your property.
+34.70.60 mandates that disclosures be made in "good faith," which essentially means you should not try to use clever language or other such tactics to obfuscate material defects in your property.

 Finally, disclosing a defect in your home will insulate you from legal liability.
 Imagine that you sell your condo in Juno to a buyer without disclosing that the bathroom has a huge outbreak of mold.
-If the buyer closes on your condo without having discovered the mold, moves in, and then (inevitably) finds it, he or she may decide to sue you for breach of contract or fraud in order to cover the costs of remediation.
+A buyer who closes on your condo without having discovered the mold, moves in, and then (inevitably) finds might decide to sue you.
 Had you first disclosed the condition, Alaska Stat.
 34.70.30 would protect you: "A transferor is not liable for a defect or other condition in the real property or the real property interest being transferred if the transferor discloses the existence of the defect or condition in the disclosure statement."

-In short, while you may be tempted to not disclose various defects on your disclosure form, or give the form to the buyer at the last minute, these tactics could cause you further problems down the line.
-Honesty is the best policy.
+In short, while you might be tempted to not disclose various defects on your disclosure form, or give the form to the buyer at the last minute, these tactics could cause you further problems down the line.